bitsandbots/rpi-automatic1111/README.md

 When disabled:
 - No models are downloaded during setup
 - Installation still completes normally
-- The WebUI will start without errors
+- The WebUI can be launched after setup
 - Models can be added later manually

 ---